Z-VV/enigma_project/README.md

 The Trading System in https://github.com/Z-VV/Update  ,sends POST request to the API framework everytime it detects trading opurtunities.
 The signals are retrieved by the Enigma app and it executes them on the user's MT platform.

-The website recieves PayPall subscribtion payments and handles all emails,tokens and processes automatically.
+The website recieves PayPall IPN and handles all emails,tokens and processes automatically.